amirahnasihah/backend-development/08-standard-conforming-api/README.md

 ## THE OPEN API SPECIFICATION

 > OpenAPI: https://www.openapis.org/
+> The OpenAPI Specification, previously known as the Swagger Specification, is a specification for a machine-readable interface definition language for describing, producing, consuming and visualizing web services.

 - The OpenAPI Spec is a specification put forth by swagger, which is a language agnostic interface for RESTful APIs.
 - It allows software and people to identify the capabilities of the API without really taking a look at the documentation or the studying the source code.